 In short, no. Since the process is rather intensive chemical-wise, Dueñas only recommends the beach-wave perm for people with coarse, heavy, and straight hair.
-If your strands are fine in texture and/or bleached, you'll run the risk of severe breakage and damage.
+If your strands are fine and/or color treated, you'll run the risk of severe breakage and damage.
 Another tip?
 Mind your cut.
 "It's best to cut your hair first and add a few layers to encourage movement," Dueñas explains.

 How long will it last?

 "The results are semipermanent, lasting about four months.
 Plus, as your hair grows out, there won't be any harsh demarcation," Dueñas tells us.
 And just in case you've never seen Legally Blonde, Dueñas warns us that it's also best to avoid washing your hair for at least a day or two post-perm.
 It's not necessarily required, but avoiding a rinse will help a lot to maintain the integrity of your waves.

 Can I still use products and styling tools?

 According to Dueñas, waves will remain tight for the first two weeks after you get the beach-wave perm; then you'll start to see a 20% reduction in bend.
-Although you can use a curling iron anytime post-treatment, this is a great time to go in on your own and add some extra wave.
+Although you can use a curling iron safely at any time post-treatment, this is a great time to go in on your own and add some extra wave.
 For a polished look, she recommends adding a few curls around the face.
 Plus, due to the nature of the treatment, these added curls should last for about a week.

 Dueñas also tells us that if you're in the habit of curling your hair every day (thus exposing your strands to lots of heat), in the long run, the beach-wave perm will actually save you time and damage—especially if your natural hair type is coarse and heavy.
 In terms of products, day-to-day styling should be pretty low-maintenance.

 "With new texture comes the need for new product," she tells us.
 "Try scrunching in a frothy mousse while the hair is still wet to encourage wave and separation.
 Or to moisturize and silken, you can run a hydration-packed styling cream through your ends before allowing to air dry."

 Next up, remedy damaged strands with our editors' favorite moisturizing shampoos.